 The Housing Agency is a Government body working with the Department of Housing, Local Government and Heritage, local authorities and Approved Housing Bodies in the delivery of housing and housing services.
 The Agency's vision is to achieve an integrated housing system, meeting the nation's housing needs and promoting sustainable communities.
 It does this by providing evidence-based housing insights and data that inform thinking and policy-making; by working with others to enable the delivery of housing solutions and to implement programmes and actions in Government housing policy; and by equipping itself and its stakeholders with the capacity required to respond quickly and effectively to challenges in the housing system.

-For more information, visit www.housingagency.ie or follow The Housing Agency on X and LinkedIn.
+For more information, visit www.housingagency.ie or follow The Housing Agency on in LinkedIn.

-What is the Policy Insight Series?
+What is the Housing Insights series?

-The Housing Agency Policy Insight Series aims to disseminate good practice in housing and innovative solutions among housing practitioners in Ireland.
+The Housing Agency Housing Insight series aims to disseminate good practice in housing and innovative solutions among housing practitioners in Ireland.